Lucasdev2005/golang-async-jobs/README.md

 # golang-async-jobs
-a simple example project, of a Go api implementation with RabbitMq.
+a simple example project, of a Go api implementation with RabbitMQ.
 I divided the project into two contexts.
 Publishers, responsible of publish messages on message broker (in this case i used rabbitMQ) and Consumers, responsible of consume and remove messages from the queue.

 # building
  1) Make sure your machine have docker and docker compose.